Philosophy of artificial intelligence: Can a machine imitate all human characteristics?

 Turing said "It is customary ... to offer a grain of comfort, in the form of a statement that some peculiarly human characteristic could never be imitated by a machine. ...
 I cannot offer any such comfort, for I believe that no such bounds can be set."

 Turing noted that there are many arguments of the form "a machine will never do X", where X can be many things, such as:

 Be kind, resourceful, beautiful, friendly, have initiative, have a sense of humor, tell right from wrong, make mistakes, fall in love, enjoy strawberries and cream, make someone fall in love with it, learn from experience, use words properly, be the subject of its own thought, have as much diversity of behaviour as a man, do something really new.

 Turing argues that these objections are often based on naive assumptions about the versatility of machines or are "disguised forms of the argument from consciousness".
 Writing a program that exhibits one of these behaviors "will not make much of an impression."
 All of these arguments are tangential to the basic premise of AI, unless it can be shown that one of these traits is essential for general intelligence.

-Can a machine have a soul?
+Theological argument

-Finally, those who believe in the existence of a soul may argue that "Thinking is a function of man's immortal soul."
-Alan Turing called this "the theological objection".
+According to Turing, the argument that "thinking is a function of man's immortal soul" is "the theological objection".
 He writes:

-In attempting to construct such machines we should not be irreverently usurping His power of creating souls, any more than we are in the procreation of children: rather we are, in either case, instruments of His will providing mansions for the souls that He creates.The discussion on the topic has been reignited as a result of recent claims made by Google's LaMDA artificial intelligence system that it is sentient and had a "soul".
+In attempting to construct such machines we should not be irreverently usurping His power of creating souls, any more than we are in the procreation of children: rather we are, in either case, instruments of His will providing mansions for the souls that He creates.

-LaMDA (Language Model for Dialogue Applications) is an artificial intelligence system that creates chatbots—AI robots designed to communicate with humans—by gathering vast amounts of text from the internet and using algorithms to respond to queries in the most fluid and natural way possible.

-The transcripts of conversations between scientists and LaMDA reveal that the AI system excels at this, providing answers to challenging topics about the nature of emotions, generating Aesop-style fables on the moment, and even describing its alleged fears.
-Pretty much all philosophers doubt LaMDA's sentience.

 Views on the role of philosophy

-Some scholars argue that the AI community's dismissal of philosophy is detrimental.
-In the Stanford Encyclopedia of Philosophy, some philosophers argue that the role of philosophy in AI is underappreciated.
+In the Stanford Encyclopedia of Philosophy, some scholars argue that the role of philosophy in AI is underappreciated, and some argue that the AI community's dismissal of philosophy is even detrimental to their own field.
 Physicist David Deutsch argues that without an understanding of philosophy or its concepts, AI development would suffer from a lack of progress.